yzchen/MAGiQ-CombBLAS/docs/Queries.md

 This document will show how the queries should look like.

+A very simple domain specific language for matrix algebra operations in this scenario is implemented.
+However, the functionalities are limited because it's only a simple string parser.

 There are three lines just for notation,

 - Line 1